 Weighing your options for processing credit card payments requires a basic understanding of how the system works.
 The multiple steps are complex and can involve a number of different vendors and entities.

-- Collect and enter credit card information.
-In order to process a payment, you'll obviously first need to collect the credit card information from the person making the payment and transfer it, either electronically or manually, to a service that can actually process it.
+In order to process a payment, you'll obviously first need to collect the credit card information from the person making the payment and transfer it, either electronically or manually, to a service that can process it.
 This step can range from writing down the card information and sending it to your bank to typing it into an online system or swiping the card through a specific kind of hardware.

-- Authorize and commit the charge.
-Once the payment information is entered, it's transferred electronically to a payment processor who authorizes it by checking to see that the credit card account exists and has enough money to cover the charge.
+Once the payment information is entered, it's transferred electronically to a payment processor who authorizes it by checking to see that the account exists and has a high enough credit limit or balance to cover the charge.
 The processor then charges the card.
-Whichever method you use, you'll have some kind of processing specialist in the mix who will manage the electronic flow of money for credit card transactions.
-They typically do very little else, so they tend to work hand-in-hand with another system that provides the interface to enter information and handles any other needed functionality.
+However you choose to collect card information, you'll have some kind of processing specialist in the mix who will manage the electronic flow of money for credit card transactions.
+These companies typically do very little else, so they tend to work hand in hand with another system that provides the interface to enter information and handles any other needed functionality.

-- Deposit money to bank account.
-Once the card has been charged, there's a critical step: receiving the money.
+Once the card has been charged, there's one more critical step — receiving the money.
 The payment processor always deposits the money in a bank account called a "merchant account."
-Money is then automatically transferred from your merchant account into a bank account from which you can actually withdraw it.
+Money is then automatically transferred from your merchant account into a bank account your organization controls.
 For most of the methods covered here, you'll need to open a merchant account through your bank or one recommended by your payment processor.
-Like any bank account, you'll want to shop around, as rates vary.
-These accounts define the base amount you'll pay for each transaction.
+All fees are extracted from your merchant account.

-Because credit card companies also charge a per-transaction fee, there will always be some fee involved, but the size and terms can vary substantially.
-For instance, a merchant account might charge you $25 per month plus 2.2 percent of each transaction — a good rate, applicable to an organization with a high volume of transactions — or a simple 2.8 percent of each transaction with no monthly fee, which might be more appealing if you'll have a low volume of transactions.
+Credit card companies such as MasterCard and Visa also charge a fee for each transaction, so there will always be some fee to pay when you accept credit card payments.
+However, the size of the fees and the terms can vary substantially.
+For instance, your processor might charge you $25 per month plus 2.2 percent of each transaction — a solid rate for an organization with a high volume of transactions — or a simple 2.8 percent on each transaction with no monthly fee, which might be more appealing if you'll have a low volume of transactions.

-If you want to take online payments, make sure your merchant account allows them.
-You might want to choose an online payment vendor first and ask them for recommendations for a merchant account bank to make sure it's compatible with your online payment method.
+If you want to take online payments, make sure your merchant account allows them and has the capability to integrate payment processing with your website.
+Some organizations choose an online payment vendor first and ask them for recommendations for a merchant account bank to make sure it's compatible with their online payment method.

 Credit Card Processing Methods

 That's how it works — but how do you start actually taking credit card payments?
-There's a wide variety of methods, each appropriate to different situations.
+There are a variety of methods, each appropriate to different situations.

 Credit Card Imprinting Machines

 Imprinters are an easy and inexpensive way to collect information on-site.
-However, you still need to process the charges later using one of the other methods, and there's a substantial risk inherent in carrying imprinting slips around, as you're essentially carrying a stack of credit cards.
-If you lose the slips, in the best case you're out a bunch of payments.
-At worst, you may have just funded some nefarious person's taste for expensive electronics and exotic trips.
+However, you still need to process the charges later using one of the other methods, and there's a substantial risk inherent in carrying imprinting slips around, because you're essentially carrying a stack of credit cards.
+In fact, some people may not be comfortable having their credit card walking around on a piece of paper and may be reluctant to make a purchase.